clue/framework-x/docs/best-practices/controllers.md

   [composer autoloading](#composer-autoloading) above.
 * Each class may or may not have a constructor.
 * If the constructor has an optional argument, it will be omitted.
-* If the constructor has a nullable argument, it will be given a `null` value.
+* If the constructor has a nullable argument, it will be given a `null` value unless an explicit [container configuration](#container-configuration) is used.
 * If the constructor references another class, it will load this class next.

 This covers most common use cases where the request handler class uses a